ricardomar/Colour-picker-and-data-extractor-from-colour-bar--colour-map-and-heatmap-plots/README.md

 - myDemo01.m

-Main routine.
+  -Main routine.
 Use this file to configure and run your experiment.

-variable "myTargetImage": path to the image that you want to explore and pick values using the mouse.
+  -variable "myTargetImage": path to the image that you want to explore and pick values using the mouse.

-variable "myColorBarImage": path to the image that you want to use as reference colour bar.
+  -variable "myColorBarImage": path to the image that you want to use as reference colour bar.
 Linear scale.

-variable "myColorBarImageLowValue": scalar value representing the lower value of the reference linear colour bar.
+  -variable "myColorBarImageLowValue": scalar value representing the lower value of the reference linear colour bar.

-variable "myColorBarImageHighvalue": scalar value representing the higher value of the reference linear colour bar.
+  -variable "myColorBarImageHighvalue": scalar value representing the higher value of the reference linear colour bar.

 - mouseMove.m